christianbokhove/nuffieldofsted/README.md

 # nuffieldofsted
 Scripts and links to data for the Nuffield project 'Inspecting the Inspectorate'.

 If links do not work, please contact me, this might be because of hosting restrictions.

+Some elements of the code have been modified as to not create disasters with over-asking the Ofsted website.

 [A folder with zip files with all PDFs](https://sotonac-my.sharepoint.com/:f:/g/personal/cb1y11_soton_ac_uk/EnfZyToJVv9PuY9u59ffhnoBLG4afkt9fkOUadldmCHVyA?e=mP2o2O)